SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Some squares are then set to have more specific values for the snakes and ladders.
-Squares with a ladder base have a positive number to move you up the board, whereas squares with a snake head have a negative number to move you back down the board:
+Squares with a ladder base have a positive number to move you up the board, whereas squares with a snake head have a negative number to move you back down the board.

 .. testcode:: snakesAndLadders1